erg55/Simon-lab-workshop/homework/README.md

 ```
 awk '{ print length, $0 }' file
 ```

-#### Using this can you tell me the longest two words that appears in the origin of species?
+#### Using this can you tell me the longest two words that appears in the Origin of Species?

-diff
+Let's use the **diff** command to compare the two word lists.
+We first should only work with the word column so cut that for each file before proceeding.

+#### What's the 50th word alphabetically that is in both the Origin of Species and the lyrics?

+Loop.